 Though it sits at an altitude of 3,812 meters (12,507 feet) above sea level, Lake Titicaca is regarded as the highest navigable lake in the world.
 It spans part of the border between Peru and Bolivia and covers 8,300 square kilometers.
 This massive body of water is framed by terraced hillside, traditional villages, and snowcapped peaks, making it one of the most mesmerizing sites that one can encounter in the Andes.

-The Sacred Origins of Lake Titicaca
+The Lake Titicaca Meaning and Mythology

 Location, Altitude, and Geography